torryatco/Basilica/readme.md

 }
 ```

 Note: this is one of the rare occasions that we use the height property.
-We use it here because the header does not contain dynamic content.
+We can use it here because the header does not contain dynamic content.

 Add a custom font (top of the css file):